nujabes403/generator-klay-dapp/generators/app/templates/tutorial/6-frontend-code.md

 export default cav
 ```

 caver-js library make a connection with klaytn node.
+After making a connection, you can get current block number from the node, you can call method on smart contract with caver.
 You could connect to specific klaytn node by changing 'rpcURL' value.
 If you are running a klaytn full node, you can set rpcURL to your node's URL. for example, `rpcURL: 'http://localhost:8551'`
 If not, default rpcURL is `'http://aspen.klaytn.com'`.